opengovfoundation/hr-manual/markdown/manual.md

     - Referring to an individual in a way that demeans or challenges the validity of any aspect of their personal identity, or
     - Mocking someone’s real or perceived accent or first language.

+In sum, we always seek to maintain a professional, healthy and supportive environment for every employee.
+The guiding principle of The OpenGov Foundation is to be excellent to one another.

 ### Reporting and Resolution of Violations
-Any employee who believes they have been harassed or believes they have witnessed another member of our organization violate the terms of this document should report the situation immediately to one of the following members of management: Executive Director, Treasurer or Chairman of the Board of Directors.
+Any employee who believes they have been harassed or believes they have witnessed another member of our organization violate the terms of this document should report the situation immediately to one of the following members of management: Executive Director, Chair, Vice Chair, or Treasurer of the Board of Directors.
 If an employee makes a report to one of these persons and the employee does not receive a satisfactory response, the employee shall report the situation to one of the other designated persons to receive complaints.

 The organization will investigate all such reports as confidentially as possible.
 Adverse action will not be taken against an employee because he or she, in good faith, reports or participates in the investigation of a violation of this policy.
 Violations of this policy are not permitted and may result in disciplinary action, up to and including discharge.